Daniel Kurganov

-Daniel Kurganov (born November 29, 1986) is a Belarussian-American concert violinist and music educator.
+Daniel Kurganov (born November 29, 1986) is a Belarusian-American concert violinist and music educator.
 He began formal violin training at the age of 16.
-He has performed across the United States, Europe, and Japan, recorded several albums with pianist Constantine Finehouse, and maintains a YouTube channel with over 80,000 subscribers.
+He has performed across the United States, Europe, and Japan, recorded several albums with pianist Constantine Finehouse, and maintains a YouTube channel with 94,600 subscribers.

 Early life and education

 Kurganov was born in Minsk, then part of the Soviet Union (now Belarus), to a Jewish family, and immigrated to the United States with his family as a toddler, settling near Chicago.
 Initially studying piano as a child, he later switched to guitar in his early teens before commencing violin studies at age 16 under Alla Danichkina.
 He joined his high school orchestra and studied with violinists Ilya Kaler and Olga Kaler in Chicago.

 He pursued further education at the Zurich University of the Arts in Switzerland, studying under Rudolf Koelman, a protégé of Jascha Heifetz.
-Kurganov also received instruction from Desiree Ruhstrat and Alexander Belavsky and is an alumnus of the Keshet Eilon International Mastercourse in Israel.
+Kurganov also received instruction from Desirée Ruhstrat and Alexander Belavsky and is an alumnus of the Keshet Eilon International Mastercourse in Israel.